openresty/srcache-nginx-module/README.markdown

 Further, one can utilize the [srcache_fetch_skip](http://wiki.nginx.org/HttpSRCacheModule#srcache_fetch_skip) and [srcache_store_skip](http://wiki.nginx.org/HttpSRCacheModule#srcache_store_skip) directives to control what to cache and what not on a per-request basis, and Lua can also be used here in a similar way.
 So the possibility is really unlimited.

-To maximize speed, we often enable TCP connection pool for our memcached upstreams provided by [HttpUpstreamKeepaliveModule](http://wiki.nginx.org/HttpUpstreamKeepaliveModule), for example,
+To maximize speed, we often enable TCP/Unix connection pool for our memcached upstreams provided by [HttpUpstreamKeepaliveModule](http://wiki.nginx.org/HttpUpstreamKeepaliveModule), for example,

     upstream moon {
         server 10.62.136.54:11211;
+        keepalive 512 single;
+    }

+OR:
+    upstream moon {
         server unix:/tmp/memcached.sock;
         keepalive 512 single;
     }

-where we define a connection pool which holds up to 512 keep-alive connections for our `moon` upstreams.
+where we define a connection pool which holds up to 512 keep-alive connections for our `moon` upstream.

 Directives
 ==========